jo3rn/ai1021/weeks/week-02.md

 You can use the voting tool [Planning Poker Online](https://planningpokeronline.com/) to decide on some of the points below.

-- collectively decide on an idea for your project
+- (10 min) collectively decide on an idea for your project
-- each individually, think about 3 features (10 minutes)
+- (10 min) each individually, think about 3 features

     - take a sheet of paper, write down a few notes or sketch them out

-- brainstorm to collect features
-- prioritize features
+- (15 min) group all your feature ideas and prioritize them

     - what are core functionalities, what is "nice to have"
     - in what order will they be implemented
     - what is dependent on each other

-- create at least 2 wireframes or flowcharts of the essential user interaction, e.g. via tools such as
+- (15 min) create at least 2 wireframes or flowcharts of the essential user interaction, e.g. via tools such as

     - [draw.io](https://draw.io)
     - [Figma](https://www.figma.com/)
     - or drawn by hand

-- decide on a Kanban board to use, e.g. [GitHub Projects](https://github.com/features/issues)
+- (20 min) decide on a Kanban board to use, e.g. [GitHub Projects](https://github.com/features/issues)

     - decide on a column layout (e.g. "ToDo", "In Progress", "Code Review", "QA", "Done")
     - write [User Stories](https://en.wikipedia.org/wiki/User_story)